deannagelosi/shelving/README.md

 - Keep camera angle consistent (straight-on is easiest).

 ### 2) Set your grid scale in the tool
-Before importing photos, set the grid dimensions based on the **largest object’s height and width**.
+Before importing photos, set the grid dimensions based on the **largest object's height and width**.

 - Each grid cell corresponds to a real-world unit (the interface uses a **¼-inch grid**), so your shelf dimensions will match your collection.

 ### 3) Upload each object and make a mask
+Before uploading: **crop the photo to the ruler** so the photo's height equals a known physical height in inches.
+Then **set the "Image Height (in)" field** on the Input screen to that height *before* clicking Upload — this is how the tool scales the image to real-world inches.

 For each object:
+- Set **Image Height (in)** to match the cropped photo's height.
 - Click **Upload image**.
 - Use the **auto-mask slider** to get a rough outline.
-- Refine by clicking individual grid cells to clean edges and fix gaps.
+- Use the **brush** and **eraser** tools to refine the mask — adjust the brush size with the slider for larger or finer edits.
 - **Save** the object (give it a name).
 Saved objects appear in your list for layout generation.

 Masking advice: